GoogleChrome/web.dev/src/site/content/en/blog/squoosh-v2/index.md

 We now support OxiPNG, MozJPEG, WebP, and AVIF, in addition to codecs natively supported in your Browser.
 A new codec was made possible again with the use of WebAssembly.
 By compiling a codec encoder and decoder as WebAssembly module users can access and experiment with newer codecs even if their preferred browser does not support them.

-To learn more about different codecs, we are kicking off Understanding Image Codecs series on web.dev so stay tuned!
+To learn more about different codecs, we will be kicking off Understanding Image Codecs series on web.dev so stay tuned!

 ## Launching a command line Squoosh!